cjdelisle/cjdns/README_HR.md

     <DuoNoxSol> it's notably more reliable than the normal internet
     <DuoNoxSol> even though it really really shouldn't be
     <DuoNoxSol> seeing as the connections are largely over the normal internet

-## Kada će biti završen?

-[Hyperboria][] je najveća cjdns mreža, sa stotinama aktivnih jedinica po cijelom svijetu.

-Cjdns je testiran na x86, amd64, ARMv5, ARMv7, MIPS, and PowerPC.
-Stalno se [testira][buildbots] na Linuxu, FreeBSDu, macOS-u, Windowsu and Illumos systemima.

-Protokoli i algoritmi su eksperimentalni i mogli bi se promijeniti.
-Kako biste smanjili štetu mreže, molimo često nadograđujte vaše cjdns jedinke.

-### I Vi možete pomoći!

-We are in need of some buildbots on more obscure systems and architectures.
-If you would like to donate one, you could mail it, or you could administer it and provide remote shell access.
-Please email `buildbot@seattlemesh.net` if you'd like to run a buildbot.
-Note that it is not a general support inbox, other questions should be directed toward IRC.

-## Kako radi usmjeravanje?

-U cjdns mreži, paket ode do routera i router označi paket sa instrukcijama do rutera koji će ga najbolje obratiti.
-That is, a router which is physically nearby and has an address numerically close to the destination address of the packet.
-The directions are added to the packet to allow it to go through a number of routers with minimal handling, *a verifiable form of source routing*.
-They just read the label and bounce the packet wherever the next bits in the label tell them to.
-Routers have a responsibility to "keep in touch" with other routers that are physically close by and numerically near to their address.

-Jezgra routera je modificirana implementacija [Kademlia][] distribuirane hash tablice.

 ## Zajednica